 The Spatial Extent enables the modeller to define the distribution of the boundary conditions.
-The distribution ranges from 'All' (catchment based), Individual (specified locations), 'Lists' a selection of elements, 'Geo-coded' locations and "Grid distributed weights".
+The distribution ranges from 'All' (e.g. all catchments or all rivers, depending on the boundary condition type), Individual (specified locations), 'List' of a selection of elements (pipes, nodes, rivers or catchment depending on the boundary condition type), 'Geo-coded' locations, 'Data source location' and "Grid distributed weights".

-The application of 'All can be applied to applied to catchment boundaries ('Catchment discharge', 'Catchment discharge per area' and 'Catchment discharge per PE') and meteorological boundaries ('Rainfall', 'Air Temperature' and 'Evapotranspiration')
+The application of 'All can be applied to applied to catchment boundaries ('Catchment discharge', 'Catchment discharge per area' and 'Catchment discharge per PE').
+It can also be used for meteorological boundaries applied to catchments ('Rainfall', 'Air Temperature' and 'Evapotranspiration') or to the network ('Network rainfall', 'Network evaporation', and 'Wind friction').